apache/fluo-website/docs/index.md

 For a general overview of Fluo, take the [Fluo tour](/tour/).

-[Apache Fluo] and [Apache Fluo Recipes] have seperate documentation as they are different repositories with their own release cycle.
+[Apache Fluo] and [Apache Fluo Recipes] have separate documentation as they are different repositories with their own release cycle.

 ### Apache Fluo documentation